 If you are a project manager looking for tips on how to be original and innovative by pushing the boundaries and avoiding the pressures to conform, you’ll want to read further.

 Darren Aronofsky, the filmmaker of movies such as The Wrestler and Pi, delivers some great advice.
 “The best work always comes from pushing the edge.”
 He recounts a situation where you put ten people in a room to choose an ice cream flavor.
-His theory is vanilla will always be the most frequently picked because there is constant pressure to conform (vanilla compromise).
+His theory is vanilla will always be the most frequently picked because there is constant pressures to conform (vanilla compromise).
 Because of this, originality only happens at the edges, hence his advice.

 You are the person that is supposed to keep your team members from falling off the edge when they approach it.
 You are the one creating this edge and boundary line.
 You are the one who should be coming to the vanilla consensus.
 Buck the trend.